adamsilver/adamsilver.io-jekyll/_posts/2015-06-22-the-disadvantages-of-javascript-polyfills.md

 ## Summary

 At first polyfills seem like a great idea.
 Having explored the intricacies of this technique, it's clear that at best, polyfills are harder to implement and cause application and browser logic to be tightly coupled &mdash; which is costly.
 At their worst they come with highly problematic caveats that cause pain for the developer &mdash; ultimately resulting in unreliable software and unhappy users.
-The answer is to use facades, enabling the abstracting away of complexity into reliable and lean software &mdash; every developers dream.
+The answer is to use facades, enabling the abstracting away of complexity into reliable and lean software &mdash; every developer's dream.

 ## Citations